vojay-dev/pypong/README.md

 .PHONY: all run
 ```

-You should now be able to run the project with:
+You should now also be able to run the project with:

 ```
 make run